Neo-47/RL-in-a-Nutshell/DQN /Human level control through deep RL/README.md

-This instability has several causes: the correlations present in the sequence of observations, the fact that small updates to Q may significantly change the policy and therefore change the data distribution, and the correlations between action-values and the target values.
+This instability has several causes: the correlations present in the sequence of observations, the fact that small updates to Q may significantly change the policy and therefore change the data distribution, i.e. an update that increases Q(st, at) often increases Q(st+1, at) for all a and hence also increases the target, possibly leading to oscillations or divergence of the policy.
+Another cause is the correlations between action-values and the target values.

+## The Solution

 The novel artificial agent, termed a deep Q-network can learn successful policies directly from high-dimensional sensory inputs using end-to-end reinforcement learning.
 The agent